pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 $Var$<br>
 Distribution variance function, i.e. a function that inputs a probability measure defined on a given set $S$ and outouts the corresponding distribution's variance (if it exists).

+#### 0.3.5.
+"Drawing from a distribution"
+This is shorthand for "drawing from the random process modelled by the given distribution".

 ## 1. Estimators
 _Henceforth, "distribution" = "probability distribution" unless specified._
 <br><br>